 - In response to provider feedback regarding the challenges of providing the enhanced respite service within a home serving long term residents (integrated model), DDA expanded service delivery to include a stand-alone enhanced respite model.
-As of November 2018, there are two stand-alone programs and one integrated program (Spokane, Longview, and Ferndale). - 2) To meet the enhanced respite needs for families in the northeastern region, DDA developed a licensed and contracted enhanced respite facility in Spokane. - 3) DDA continues to prioritize statewide resource development by pursuing current contracted and licensed providers who have capacity to develop additional enhanced respite resources in local communities.
+As of November 2018, there are two stand-alone programs and one integrated program (Spokane, Longview, and Ferndale). - 2) DDA continues to prioritize statewide resource development by pursuing current contracted and licensed providers who have capacity to develop additional enhanced respite resources in local communities.